How does inheritance tax work?

 Can you pay inheritance tax in instalments?

-It’s sometimes possible to pay the tax in annual instalments over a 10-year period, but this will incur interest.
-The first instalment is payable within six months of the death.
+It’s sometimes possible to pay inheritance tax in annual instalments over a 10-year period, but this will incur interest.
+The first instalment is payable at the end of the sixth month after the death – known as the ‘due date’.
 The remaining instalments become payable each year by that date.

 You won’t have to pay interest on the first instalment – unless you pay late.
 If you do, you’ll pay interest on both: